ccn0/usui/README.md

 #### `closeAll()` Function

 Closes all popups in `USUI.popups`.
 Useful for if your Userscript only uses 1 popup.
-Be careful using this, as it may close popups unassociated with your Userscript, made by other scripts, or by the webpage.
+Be careful using this with `@unwrap`, as it may close popups unassociated with your Userscript, made by other scripts, or by the webpage.

 ### Modules